To enjoy the full Mail & Guardian online experience: please upgrade your browser

 They amounted to reprioritising spending (a small but not insignificant fraction of the national budget) from the poor to the elite, to assist the children of the petit bourgeois to get jobs to serve the bourgeoisie.

 The media’s unanimity in supporting the students was remarkable.
-Usually it is unsympathetic to riotous assemblies, calls for increased state spending or left-wing student demands.
-In this case, the media pretended to abandon their right-wing bias: Business Day called for anarchy and the redistribution of wealth; SAfm castigated the ANC in the name of radical revolution.
+Business Day called for anarchy and the redistribution of wealth; SAfm castigated the ANC in the name of radical revolution.

 Granted, there was a natural class solidarity between petit bourgeois journalists and students, and the radicalism of the students’ demands was largely hokum, but still it was odd; it was as if the media were different heads of the same immense pustule, all weeping at once.